 This Check disk utility will now repair any soft bad sector present on your pen drive.
 Restart your computer after the repair process completes.

 Here is a complete list of all the chkdsk options provided by Microsoft.
+Do check out our article on why do drives start at c in detail here!

 The above methods will also work for internal drives, SD cards or MicroSD cards (connected using an adapter), and external hard drives.